W4 FORM UPDATE

 If an employee enrolled in a class after the FICA program was run for that period, they will be exempt in the following program run.

-W-2 – Wage a Tax Statement
+W-2 – Wage and Tax Statement

 The Internal Revenue Service (IRS) and the State Income Tax Division require earnings statements to be based on the total amount of payroll checks actually received (gross earnings) and withholdings for the employee for the period January 1 through December 31.
 These statements are called W-2s.